adamhuang11111/Comparing-Traditional-Method-with-Deep-Learning-in-fMRI-Pattern-Recognition/README.md

 ## Description

 The github resiportory documents all codes for the project including implementation of the metrics and preprocessing of the FMRI data.
 The paper is also attached where one can look at the methods.
+Read the paper first to know more about it.

 ## Phenotypic Analysis of the selected data from ADHD-200 dataset